offensive-packaging/documentation/theharvester/index.md

                          Limit the number of search results, default=500.
    -S START, --start START
                          Start with result number X, default=0.
-   -g, --google-dork     Use Google Dorks for Google search.
    -p, --proxies         Use proxies for requests, enter proxies in
                          proxies.yaml.
    -s, --shodan          Use Shodan to query discovered hosts.